samuelc92/study-annotations/devops/kubernetes.md

 ```

  - This Dockerfile produces two images, the first one contains the GO compiler, Reactjs toolchain, and source code for the program.
 The second contains the compiled binary.

+## Kubernetes

+ - Pods, or groups of containers, can group together container images developed by different teams into a single deployable unit.
+ - Kubernetes services provide load balancing, naming, and discovery to isolate one microservice from another.
+ - Namespaces provide isolation and access control, so that each microservice can control the degree to which other services interact with it.
+ - Ingress objects provide an easy-to-use frontend that can combine multiple microservices into a single externalized API surface area.
+ - Resources requested by a Pod are guaranteed to be present on the node, while a Pod's limit is the maximum amount of a given resource that a Pod can consume.
+  A Pod's limit can be higher than its request, in which case the extra resource are supplied on a best-effort basis.
+They are not guaranteed to be present on the node

+ ### Commands

+ - ```kubectl get component statuses``` Get a simple diagnostic for the cluster.
+It returns the components that make up(compose) the Kubernetes cluster.
+   - The ```controller -manager``` is responsible for running various controllers that regulate behavior in the cluster, for example, ensuring that all of the replicas
+ of a service are available and healthy.
+   - The ```scheduler```is responsible for placing different Pods into different nodes in the cluster.
+   - Finally, the ```etcd```server is the storage for the cluster where all of the API objects are stored

+- ```kubectl get nodes```List out all of the nodes in your cluster.
+  - In Kubernets, nodes are separated into ```control-plane```nodes that contain containers like the API server, scheduler, etc., which manage the cluster,
+  and ```worker``` nodes where your containers will run.